We Love Niwot

 Loss of the LID

-The Niwot Local Improvement District — the 1% sales tax that funds our vibrant commercial district — would be dissolved under incorporation.
-It would be replaced by a vague "Economic Vitality Fund" controlled by the new town government, with no guarantee the downtown sees the same support.
+The Niwot Local Improvement District - the 1% sales tax that funds our vibrant commercial district - would be dissolved under incorporation.
+The LID priorities and master plan would be at the hands of the city council.

 📊